noorncho/tic-tac-toe/README.md

-# Tic-TacToe
+# TicTacToe

-- A simple TicTacToe game built using HTML, CSS, SASS and JavaScript.
+A recreation of the classic pen-and-paper game tictactoe.

+### Tech Stack
+- Vanilla JS ES6
+- HTML5
+- CSS3 / SASS

+### General Info
+This game was created during week 4 of the _nology course.

-- The game can either be played in a single player mode (human vs computer), but selecting the 'Solo Player' or as a two player mode (human vs human).
+The game has the option to be played either in a single player mode against the computer or in a two player mode.
+The mode has to be selected before the first move is made or the default two-player mode will start.

+### Roadmap / Todo
+At the moment the game is playable but in my spare time I will be adding:

+- A score tracker
+- Improved play mode selection system
+- Confetti or animation to win pop-up